Skip to Content

 • 2 tablespoons Butter

-• 2 tablespoons Garlic, minced
+• 2 tablespoons Garlic minced

 • 1 pound Dry Spaghetti

-• 1 Onion, halved and thinly sliced
+• 1 Onion halved and thinly sliced

-• 2 Carrots, cut julienne style
+• 2 Carrot cut julienne style

-• 1 Zucchini Squash, cut julienne style
+• 1 Zucchini Squash cut julienne style

-• 1 teaspoon Dried Thyme, dried
+• 1 teaspoon Dried Thyme dried

 • 4 ounces Dry White Wine